Grant Medical College and Sir JJ Group of Hospitals: Gradual expansion of Sir J.J. Hospital

 In 1929, the department was shifted to the new building of Pathology School thanks to the munificence of the Tatas.
-Dr. V.R.
-Khanolkar the doyen of Pathology in India initiated work on cancer epidemiology.
+Dr. V. R. Khanolkar the doyen of Pathology in India initiated work on cancer epidemiology.
 He was the founder member and the first president of the Indian Association of Pathologists in 1949.
 Dr. P.V.
 Gharpure started the Pathology Museum and the Association of Teaching Pathologists in Bombay.

 The first M.D. of Bombay University was Dr. Anna Moreshwar Kunte in 1876.
 Another GMCite Dr. K.N.
 Bahadurji was the first Indian to obtain M.D. from London (MB & BS 1886, MD 1887).
-He died of plague in 1896 while in charge of the Passes Plague Hospital.
+He died of plague in 1896 while in charge of the Parsi Plague Hospital.
 In his memory the Student Sick Ward was built.
 This was torn down and replaced in 1908 to make room for the William Moore Operation Theatre.

 Initially in 1845, J.J.
 Hospital had only a casualty and an Out Patient Department with a dispensary behind it.
 Soon in 1851, the Obstetric institution was built thanks to Sir J.J.'s donations.
 In 1892, the Obstetric ward became the Parsee ward.

 In 1866, the Ophthalmic Hospital was erected by the donation given by Sir Cowasjee Jehangirjee.
 In 1930 it was remodeled by Sir J. Duggan in a three-storeyed building remodeled it for which Sir Cowasjee Jehangir, Third Baronet, donated a large sum.
 This was later reformed as the O.P.D.
 In this small place also existed the Medical Department, Minor Surgery, E.N.T.
 Department, and Dental chair.
 From 1907 to 1928 this was converted into biology and bacteriology laboratories.